 Sadly, only a few of those big dreams came true, and I look at our plotted vegetable garden with the hope that one day I’ll have time to grow my own vegetables.
 Until then, I figured it was only right to share a few tricks I learned along the way:

 - Build a “fourth” room.
-Consider building paver patio or deck.
+Consider building paver patio or deck or buy a shed online.
 Top either one with a pergola.
 The more structures you have, the less plants you have to keep alive.
 It’s also much more fun to entertain outside.

 - Fill in with mulch.
 Surround any beds with mulch instead of grass.
 Mulch breaks down and fertilizes plants, while preventing weed growth and minimizing upkeep.
 It also helps direct water straight to the plants.
 Just replace it each spring.